DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.execution.sagemaker-update-lifecycle-config.md

 ## Description

 An attacker with permissions to stop, update, and start a SageMaker Notebook instance can execute code inside this instance by attaching a malicious lifecycle configuration script to a stopped instance.
-When the instance is restarted, this script executes automatically, allowing the attacker execute arbitrary commands, for instance to exfiltrate the instance's IAM execution role credentials.
+When the instance is restarted, this script executes automatically, allowing the attacker to execute arbitrary commands, for instance to exfiltrate the instance's IAM execution role credentials.

 <span style="font-variant: small-caps;">Warm-up</span>:

-- Create a SageMaker Notebook Instance with an IAM Execution Role that possesses sensitive privileges (the victim role).
+- Create a SageMaker Notebook Instance with an IAM Execution Role that possesses sensitive privileges (the victim role)
-- Create an Attacker IAM Identity with only the permissions to stop, update, and start the notebook and to inject a malicious lifecycle configuration script.
+- Create an Attacker IAM Identity with only the permissions to stop, update, and start the notebook and to inject a malicious lifecycle configuration script

 <span style="font-variant: small-caps;">Detonation</span>:

 - Update the lifecycle configuration script via a Stop-Update-Start API sequence
 - Execute malicious code